 Sonny Cohn has a prominent trumpet lead in the introduction and the tag.
 In the middle of the piece, there are two 12-bar solos on the alto saxophone.
 The first solo, stuffed with 8th and 16th notes in the mid-1940s Tab Smith manner, is obviously the work of Nat Jones.
-The second 12 bars are strictly gutbucket and enunciated with a rasp--Buster's doing.
-And the second solo ends with a rest (to give Buster time to take the horn out of his mouth and resume singing).
+The second 12 bars are strictly gutbucket and enunciated with a rasp—Buster's doing.
+And the second solo ends with a rest (so Buster could get the horn out of his mouth and resume singing).
 Buster also briefly joins the closing ensemble.
 Our thanks to Armin Büttner for catching Buster's presence on this side.
 The subterfuge was deemed necessary because Buster was under contract to Columbia at the time.

-Metronome gave a mixed assessment of the sides in its September 1946 review.
+Metronome gave a mixed assessment to the sides in its September 1946 review.
 Referring to "Red, the Be Bop Guy, the journal said, "Saunders' little Chicago band does a vocal novelty that sounds more like typical jump music than be bop.
-It's a medium-tempo blues with a good beat and some tricky alto by Nat Jones.
+It's a medium-tempo blues with a good beat and some tricky alto by Nat Jones [it sounded trickier because Jones traded off with Buster Bennett].
 The same Mr. Jones, who played clarinet for the Duke for a while some three years ago, plays a sweet solo on 'Vi,' but the band and performance are out of kilter and perhaps a trifle off center."
-The Metronome review correctly noted the complete absence of bebop on "Red, the Be Bop Guy"; in fact, none of Red's musicians were beboppers.
+The Metronome review correctly noted the complete absence of bebop on "Red, the Be Bop Guy."
+None of Red's musicians were beboppers.
 Yet the band would master the style by the end of the decade, when they cut Charlie Ventura's "Synthesis" for the Supreme label.

 Saunders performed at the Downbeat Room until Joe Sherman closed down his operation in September 1946.
 Saunders then took his band to New York's famed Kelly Stables (during their stay in NYC they recorded behind Big Joe Turner for National).
-On the way home, the Saunders band worked Detroit's Club Zombie for 3 weeks in December 1946--did Morton Sultan have anything to do with setting up this booking?
+On the way home, the Saunders band worked Detroit's Club Zombie for 3 weeks in December 1946; could Morton Sultan have had anything to do with this booking?
 The Red Saunders combo was back in Chicago in January 1947, playing in the Loop at the Band Box.
-On May 19, 1947, Red made a triumphal return to the Club DeLisa, where he would remain until the black and tan closed its doors in 1958.
+On May 19, 1947, Red made a triumphal return to the Club DeLisa, where he would remain until the black and tan closed its doors in February 1958.